edbrad/vm-bl-status/README.md

 ```
 $ ufw allow from any to any port 10000
 ```
-The Webmin GUI will then be availble via the URL: **http://172.16.168.110:10000**
+The Webmin GUI will then be availble via the URL: http://172.16.168.110:10000

 ![webmin dashboard](./images/webmin_dashboard.PNG)

 ### Install MongoDB Database Server
 **MongoDB**, a widely-used Open Source NoSQL database system, is used to store the Box Loading status information.
 The REST API will process incoming **CRUD** (**C**reate **R**ead **U**pdate **D**elete) requests (mapped to http verbs: POST, GET, PUT, & DELETE) using the **pyMongo** database access library.
 The pyMongo library allows the Django Python code to connect and submit quereies to the MongoDB database.
 The bl-status system uses the freely available **Community Edition** of MongoDB.
 The current version is: **[3.4]**.

-The first step is to import the MongoDB public GPG/PGP public key file into the Ubuntu Package Manager (to verify the authentcity of the package):
+The first step is to import the MongoDB public GPG/PGP key file into the Ubuntu Package Manager (to verify the authentcity of the software package):
 ```
 $ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
 ```